sgibson91/cross-stitch-carpentry/_episodes/04-finishing-off.md

 teaching: 15
 exercises: 1
 questions:
-- "Learning how to finish off thread?"
+- "How to secure the of end of the thread?"
 objectives:
 - ""
 keypoints: